SocialCentivPublic/cheftacular/doc/initial_setup.md

     4. Run `knife environment create staging` and `knife environment create production` along with any other environments you would like to have.

+    5. Run `cft upload_nodes` to get your node role data in place (You don't need to have nodes active to run this command).
+It will prompt you if you want to overwrite nil hashes with your node data, just enter "y" or "yes" for each.

 ## Setting up your first node

     1. Run `cft help cloud_bootstrap` and `cft help cloud` and have a look over the help dialogs.